vreuter/looptrace/README.md

-# Loop tracing in python.
+# A package for processing and analysis of DNA-tracing datasets in python.

-LoopTrace is a Python package for performing procedures of chromatin tracing in Python.
-Current version: 0.3.
+LoopTrace is a Python package for performing image processing and downstream analysis of DNA-tracing data in Python.
+Current software version: 0.3.

 ## Installation